Skip to main content

 Configure automatic families from an attribute

-Use automatic families when an attribute already identifies the grouping — for example, a style_code metafield that is shared across color variants of the same style.
+Use automatic families when an attribute already identifies the grouping, such as a style code metafield that is shared across color variants of the same style.

 2. Click + Add Attribute.

 3. Pick an attribute from the dropdown.
-Supported attributes include product fields (like vendor), nested keys (like custom.style_code), metafields, and calculated attributes.
+Supported attributes include product fields (like vendor), nested keys (like custom.style_code), metafields, and computed attributes.

 4. Click Save.